-Indicator Name NEW Percentage of clients who have had a 7-day post hospital discharge follow-up (CHC) Priority or additional indicator?
-Priority for 2018/19 QIP Dimension Effective Direction of Improvement Increase (higher) Туре Process Description Percentage of patients who have had a 7-day post hospital discharge follow-up, by a physician for the following conditions: pneumonia, diabetes, stroke, gastrointestinal disease, congestive heart failure, chronic obstructive pulmonary disease, and cardiac conditions excluding heart attack.
-Unit of Measurement Percentage Calculation Methods Numerator / denominator x 100 Numerator Number of discharges where the patient was seen by a primary care physician within 7 days of discharge from hospital for the following conditions: pneumonia, diabetes, stroke, gastrointestinal disease, congestive heart failure, chronic obstructive pulmonary disease, and cardiac conditions excluding heart attack.
+Indicator Name NEW Percentage of clients who have had a 7-day post hospital discharge follow-up (Community Health Centre, Aboriginal Health Access Centres, Nurse Practitioner-Led Clinic Profiles -AOHC sponsored reports) Priority or additional indicator?
+Priority for 2018/19 QIP Dimension Effective Direction of Improvement Increase (higher) Туре Process Description Percentage of patients who have had a 7-day post hospital discharge follow-up, by a primary care provider (physician or nurse practitioner) for the following conditions: pneumonia, diabetes, stroke, gastrointestinal disease, congestive heart failure, chronic obstructive pulmonary disease, and cardiac conditions.
+Unit of Measurement Percentage Calculation Methods Numerator / denominator x 100 Numerator Number of discharges where the patient was seen by a primary care provider (physician or nurse practitioner) within 7 days of discharge from hospital for the following conditions: pneumonia, diabetes, stroke, gastrointestinal disease, congestive heart failure, chronic obstructive pulmonary disease, and cardiac conditions.
 Denominator Number of acute care discharges for an episode of care in which one of the mentioned conditions is recorded in the first hospitalization of the episode within each fiscal year (minus 30 days for follow-up).
 Risk adjustment None Current performance: reporting period Last consecutive 12-month period.
 Data source Discharge Abstract Database (DAD), ICES Physician Database (IPDB), Ontario Health Insurance Plan (OHIP), Registered persons Database (RPDB), CHC encounter data.
-How to access data In-house data collection Comments This indicator is consistent with the technical specifications provided in the Primary Care Practice Report for CHCs.
+How to access data Community Health Centre, Aboriginal Health Access Centres, Nurse Practitioner-Led Clinic Profiles sponsored by Association of Ontario Health Centres.
+Comments This indicator is consistent with the technical specifications provided in the Community Health Centre, Aboriginal Health Access Centres, Nurse Practitioner-Led Clinic Profiles sponsored by Association of Ontario Health Centres.

-Indicator Name Timely follow-up with hospital discharged patients, by phone or in- person with any clinician, within 7 days of discharge (for patients for whom discharge notification was received)

-Priority or additional indicator?
-Priority for 2018/19 QIP
+Indicator Name Timely follow-up with hospital discharged patients Priority or additional Priority for 2018/19 QIP indicator?
 Dimension Effective

 Direction of Increase (higher)

 Improvement

-Туре Process
+Type Process

+Description Percentage of those hospital discharges (any condition) where timely (within 48 hours) notification was received, for which follow-up was done (by any mode, any clinician) within 7 days of discharge.

-Description Percentage of patients for whom discharge notification was received who were followed up within 7 days of discharge, by phone or in-person visit, with any clinician.
-Unit of Measurement Percentage Calculation Methods Numerator / denominator x 100% Numerator Number of patients for whom discharge notification was received and who had an encounter (by phone or in-person visit) within 7 days of discharge from hospital Denominator Number of discharged patients for whom discharge notification was received Risk adjustment None Current performance: reporting period Last consecutive 12-month period.
-Data source EMR How to access data Local data collection Comments Refer to the "Follow up after hospitalization" queries developed by Association of Family Health Teams of Ontario, Data to Decisions 5.0 for more information about accessing data via the EMR.
+Unit of Measurement Percentage

+Calculation Methods Numerator / denominator x 100%

+Numerator Number of hospital discharges (any condition) where timely (within 48 hours) notification was received, for which follow-up was done (by any mode, any clinician) within 7 days of discharge.

+Denominator Number of hospital discharges for which timely (within 48 hours) notification was received.

+Risk adjustment None

+Current performance: reporting period Last consecutive 12-month period.

+Data source EMR

+How to access data Local data collection

+Comments Refer to the "Follow up after hospitalization" indicator developed by Association of Family Health Teams of Ontario (AFHTO), Data to Decisions 5.1 for more information about accessing data via the EMR.